Best Cars for Dogs – Midsize, SUV, and Vans for Dog Owners and Lovers

 *Best cars for dogs that we recommend are based on interior cargo space, price, reliability, and fuel efficiency*

 *Cargo space is determined with all seats in use unless noted otherwise*

 Best Minivans for Dog Owners

 Minivans are great for the terrier family like the Boston Terrier, Cairn Terrier, and Border Terrier.
-Note that for 2011 the Odyssey received slightly higher reliability ratings than the Sienna.
+Note that for 2019 the Odyssey received similar reliability ratings to the Sienna: both cars are extremely reliable.

 Compact SUVs are great for Cocker Spaniels, Corgis, and Cockapoos.
 Compact SUVs give these dog breeds a comfortable amount of room without being overly big.
 With Ford making a big comeback in the automotive industry, the Ford Escape received the best reliability ratings of all three cars in the Compact SUV category.

 Best Midsize to Large SUV for Dog Lovers

 WINNER: 2019 Subaru Ascent: With rear seat down, 47.5 cubic feet.
 Both rows down 86.5 cubic feet.
 Priced at 31,995 with 21/27 mpg.

 Runner up – 2019 Honda Pilot: With the rear seat lowered, 46.8 cubic feet, both rows lowered, 83.9 cubic feet.
 Priced at 31,450 – 20/27 mpg.